The Poodle is one of the best family dogs in the world.

 Schnoodles tend to grow close to just one family member so make a great choice for owners that live alone.

 It may be tempting to choose such a tiny dog as a children’s pet.
 But this mix is too high strung to be a safe choice for kids.
-Rough handling may provoke a bite in defense.
+Rough handling may provoke a bite out of defense.

 They are the preferred pet of adults living in small homes or apartments in the city.